Videotex: United States

 One of the earliest experiments with marketing videotex to consumers in the U.S. was by Radio Shack, which sold a consumer videotex terminal, essentially a single-purpose predecessor to the TRS-80 Color Computer, in outlets across the country.
 Sales were anemic.
 Radio Shack later sold a videotex software and hardware package for the Color Computer.

 In an attempt to capitalize on the European experience, a number of US-based media firms started their own videotex systems in the early 1980s.
 Among them were Knight-Ridder, the Los Angeles Times, and Field Enterprises in Chicago, which launched Keyfax.
 The Fort Worth Star-Telegram partnered with Radio Shack to launch StarText (Radio Shack was headquartered in Fort Worth).

 Unlike the UK, however, the FCC refused to set a single technical standard, so each provider could choose what it wished.
 Some selected Telidon (now standardized as NAPLPS) but the majority decided to use slight-modified versions of the Prestel hardware.
 StarText used proprietary software developed at the Star-Telegram.
 Rolled out across the country from 1982 to 1984, all of the services quickly died.
 None, except StarText, remained in operation after two years from their respective launch dates.
 StarText remained in operation until the late 1990s, when it was moved to the web.

 The primary problem was that the systems were simply too slow, operating on 300 baud modems connected to large minicomputers.
 After waiting several seconds for the data to be sent, users then had to scroll up and down to view the articles.
 Searching and indexing was not provided, so users often had to download long lists of titles before they could download the article itself.
-Furthermore, most of the same information was available in easy-to-use TV format on the air, or in general reference books at the local library, and didn't tie up a landline.
+Furthermore, most of the same information was available in easy-to-use TV format on the air, or in general reference books at the local library, and did not tie up a landline.
 Unlike the Ceefax system where the signal was available for free in every TV, many U.S. systems cost hundreds of dollars to install, plus monthly fees of $30 or more.

 The most successful online services of the period were not videotex services at all.
 Despite the promises that videotex would appeal to the mass market, the videotex services were comfortably out-distanced by Dow Jones News/Retrieval (begun in 1973), CompuServe and (somewhat further behind) The Source, both begun in 1979.
 None were videotex services, nor did they use the fixed frame-by-frame videotex model for content.
 Instead all three used search functions and text interfaces to deliver files that were for the most part plain ASCII.
 Other ASCII-based services that became popular included Delphi (launched in 1983) and GEnie (launched in 1985).

 Nevertheless, NAPLPS-based services were developed by several other joint partnerships between 1983 and 1987.
 These included: